lsiepel/openhab-addons/bundles/org.openhab.binding.sensibo/README.md

 ## Discovery

-In order to do discovery, add a thing of type Sensibo API and add the API key.
+To perform discovery, add a Thing of type Sensibo API and provide the API key.
-API key can be obtained here: <https://home.sensibo.com/me/api>
+An API key can be obtained here: <https://home.sensibo.com/me/api>.

 ## Thing Configuration